 Kansas Health Care Clinics

-In addition to those resources, the uninsured can receive medical care and maybe even health insurance from state of Kansas and non-profit sponsored programs.
+In addition to those resources, the uninsured can receive medical care and maybe even health insurance from state government of Kansas and non-profit sponsored programs.
 Services provided can include medications, cancer testing, family care and more.
 Click more Kansas uninsured health care.

 The state does offer a discount for either cellular or home phones as part of Lifeline.
-Additional support can also help a low income family in Kansas pay for the connection fees on a new service.
+Additional government support can also help a low income family in Kansas pay for the connection fees on a new service.
 Click Kansas Lifeline.